 - Make the building engineer available at the entrance of the building to direct the Chicago Fire Department to the building’s fire suppression system;

-- Monitor all utility systems in the area along with assisting with the fire response, as directed by the on-scene incident commander;
+- Monitor all utility systems in the area while assisting with the fire response as directed by the on-scene incident commander;

-- Inspect all fire protection devices and equipment as needed after the fire has been struck and the scene secured;
+- Inspect all fire protection devices such as fire extinguishers, fire hoses, and other fire protection/detection equipment as appropriate after the fire incident location has been secured;

 The University of Chicago’s fire response plan is summarized by the acronym RACER.
 This fire response plan shall be implemented at all times.